37 Filipino Foods to Try in 2025

 Lumpia is very similar to spring rolls or egg rolls found in local Asian cuisines.
 The Filipino version is made with savory ingredients like pork, cabbage, onions, carrots and other vegetables, wrapped in a thin pastry and deep-fried to create a hot and crispy snack.

-Lumpia is often served as an appetizer or finger food at family gatherings and celebrations but can be enjoyed any time as a snack or side dish to a larger meal.
-While it's most often served hot and fried with a dipping sauce, some people also enjoy fresh versions of the roll, called lumpiang sariwa.
+Lumpia is often served as an appetizer or finger food at family gatherings and celebrations but can be enjoyed anytime as a snack or side dish to a larger meal.
+While it's most often served hot and fried with a dipping sauce, some people also enjoy fresh versions of this Filipino food, called lumpiang sariwa.

 7. Okoy

-Okoy, also called ukoy, is a savory Filipino food made with deep-fried rice batter, shrimp and vegetables like carrots, onions, sweet potatoes, cassava, mung beans and scallions.
+Okoy, also called ukoy, is a savory Filipino food made with deep-fried rice batter, shrimp and vegetables like carrots, onions and sweet potatoes, as well as cassava, mung beans and scallions.
 The ingredients are scooped into a rough patty shape, then lowered into the deep fry oil until perfectly hot, juicy and crispy.

 Okoy is frequently enjoyed as an appetizer or snack and is one of the most common street foods in the Philippines.
 When dipped in a tasty garlic and vinegar sauce, this is one Filipino food you’ll crave again and again.